 Cyanotoxin production depends on environmental factors.
 Nutrient supply rates (nitrogen – N, phosphorus – P, and trace metals), light intensity, and high temperatures have a major impact.
 Interactions with other bacteria, viruses, and fish can also stimulate the release of Cyanotoxins into water bodies.

 Anthropogenic nutrient enrichment, altered hydrologic patterns, and changes in the Earth’s climate accelerate the intensity, duration, and frequency of CyanoHABs.
 Extensive nutrient supply (N and P), rising atmospheric CO2 levels, and higher water temperatures intensify the Cyanobacterial growth.
 Vertical stratification, water residence time, and interactions with other biota are also contributing factors.

 Nutrient pollution feeds Cyanobacteria

-Cyanobacteria are actively exploiting man-made pollution of water systems.
+Cyanobacteria are actively exploiting human-made pollution of water systems.
 They thrive on nutrient pollution and eutrophication.
-Urban, agricultural, and industrial activities increase the nutrient pollution, salinization, and eutrophication of waterways.
-This stimulates more frequent and persistent Cyanobacterial blooms.
+Urban, agricultural, and industrial activities increase nutrient pollution, salinization, and eutrophication of waterways.
+This stimulates more frequent and persistent HABs.

 Climate change is another powerful catalyst for Cyanobacterial expansion.
 Rising temperatures and changes in the precipitation patterns stimulate more frequent and extensive CyanoHABs.
-Elevated temperatures lead to an earlier onset and longer duration of thermal stratification, which makes the buoyant cyanobacteria more competitive.
+Elevated temperatures lead to an earlier onset and longer duration of thermal stratification, making the buoyant Cyanobacteria more competitive.

-The response of Cyanobacteria to the increase in temperatures strongly depends on the nutrient availability.
-Changes in climate alter the precipitation and biogeochemical processes that make nutrients more available for cyanobacterial blooms.
+The response of Cyanobacteria to the increase in temperatures strongly depends on nutrient availability.
+Climate changes alter the precipitation and biogeochemical processes that make nutrients more available for Cyanobacteria to thrive.